gatsby-uc/plugins/CONTRIBUTING.md

 ### Your Access

-When you contribute a plugin you will be added to the `gatsby-uc/maintainers` team so you'll retain permissions to merge PRs and edit on your plugin.
+When you contribute a plugin you will be added to the `gatsby-uc/maintainers` team so you'll retain permissions to merge PRs and edit your plugin.

 ### Licence